-Below I re-post a review for a book I read some years ago.
-Though my opinion of the story was mixed, it remains on my shelves and something about the tail must have resonated because I remember it well.
-Once, Vampires were the beloved creatures to terrorise us and seduce us, whether in their seductive forms or by revealing their more parasitic natures as preferred by writers like Stephen King.
-For the last several years zombies have become the new vampires in the popularity poles and it’s likely easy to see why.
+Below, I re-post a review for a book I read some years ago.
+Though my opinion of the story was mixed, it remains on my shelves and something about the tale must have resonated because I remember it well.
+Once, vampires were the beloved creatures to terrorise us and seduce us, whether in their seductive forms or by revealing their more parasitic natures as preferred by writers like Stephen King.
+For the last several years, zombies have become the new vampires in the popularity poles and it’s likely easy to see why.
 Most horror favourites associate with current events.

-Vampires were popularised by Hammer Horror and such notaries like Christopher Lee and Peter Cushing when the sixties liberation, and cultural changes were rife.
-Woman, in particular, had more sexual freedom, which was one attributing factor which helped path a way for their social independence, and vampires represent not only the stalking horror but, in much the same way as dancing is often declared a vertical expression of a more horizontal performance, vampires have for so long associated with seduction and the thought of living forever, possibly with the one we love.
+Hammer Horror and such notaries like Christopher Lee and Peter Cushing popularised vampires when the sixties liberation and cultural changes were rife.
+Woman, in particular, had more sexual freedom, which was one attributing factor which helped pave a way for their social independence, and vampires represent not only the stalking horror but, in much the same way many declare dancing to be a vertical expression of a more horizontal performance, vampires have for so long associated with seduction and the thought of living forever, possibly with the one we love.

 Zombies have gained popularity during a time where terrorism is rife, and much of the world seems ever more out of control.
 The popular monsters of the hour are an analogy for the genuine ‘monstrum’ of reality.

 I liked this book but didn’t love it even though I wanted to.
 The Young Adult tone categorised this book for teenagers, but raised even one of my eyebrows at a fifteen-year-old girl having sex.
-Fine, these things happen, and should zombies ever roam then perhaps we won’t concern ourselves with such things too greatly, but in a book whose tone seems to fit younger readers the content seemed a little off-key.
-Either that or it is aimed at an older or more diverse readership, yet doesn’t come across that way.
-Don’t mistake me — if underage sex makes sense and is a necessary part of the story then I don’t feel it should necessarily be avoided, and at least it’s well presented and used acceptably, not gratuitously; however, the fact the writer got this by the publishing censors surprised me.
-Another problem is that some confrontations are predictable although there were a few unexpected turns.
+Fine, these things happen, and should zombies ever roam then perhaps we won’t concern ourselves with such things too much, but in a book whose tone seems to fit younger readers, the content seemed a little off-key.
+Either that or the author and published aimed it at an older or more diverse readership, though the content doesn’t come across that way.
+Don’t mistake me — if underage sex makes sense and is a necessary part of the story, then I don’t feel a writer should avoid it, and at least it’s well presented and used acceptably, not gratuitously; however, the fact the writer got this by the publishing censors surprised me.
+Another problem is that some confrontations are predictable, although there were a few unexpected turns.

 Despite these faults, as I’ve already stated, it’s a book I remember and haven’t yet given away.
 Alden Bell appears to have written only one other novel, Exit Kingdom, which I may check out.